couchbase/sync_gateway/README.md

 ## About

-This is an **experimental prototype** adapter that can allow Couchbase Server 2 to act as a replication endpoint for TouchDB, CouchDB and other compatible libraries like PouchDB.
+This is an **experimental prototype** adapter that can allow Couchbase Server 2* to act as a replication endpoint for TouchDB, CouchDB and other compatible libraries like PouchDB.
 It does this by running an HTTP listener process that speaks enough of CouchDB's REST API to serve as a passive endpoint of replication, and using a Couchbase bucket as the persistent storage of all the documents.

+\* _It can actually run without Couchbase Server, using a simple built-in database called Walrus.
+This is useful for testing or for very lightweight use.
+More details below._

 ### Limitations

 * Sync Gateway currently supports only a _single_ database.
 Its name defaults to the name of the underlying bucket, but can be changed using the `dbname` command-line flag.
-Any attempt to use the CouchDB REST API to access or create other databases, or delete the existing one, will fail with an appropriate HTTP error.
+Any attempt to use the CouchDB REST API to access or create other databases will fail with an appropriate HTTP error.
 * Document IDs longer than about 180 characters will overflow Couchbase's key size limit and cause an HTTP error.
+* Only a subset of the CouchDB REST API is supported: this is intentional.
+The gateway is _not_ a CouchDB replacement, rather a compatible sync endpoint.
 * Explicit garbage collection is required to free up space, via a REST call to `/_vacuum`.
 This is not yet scheduled automatically, so you'll have to call it yourself.
 * Performance is probably not that great.
 We'll be optimizing more later.